IAM Policies Overview

 Railroad diagram of IAM policy structure

-OCI also lets you to create cross-tenancy policies.
+OCI also lets you create cross-tenancy policies.
 For more information, see Cross-Tenancy Access Policies.

 Cross-tenancy Policies